 The "bring your own device" movement is gaining major momentum.
-That's why Apple's latest round of patches may concern
+That's why Apple's latest round of patches may concern enterprise IT admins.

 Apple on Monday updated Safari to version 5.1.4 as it patched a whopping 83 vulnerabilities.
 It's a record for Safari 5, and the fact that 72 of the flaws were rated critical didn't help ease the concern.
 The saving grace: None of the vulnerabilities has been exploited in attacks.
 But industry watchers are still concerned about the ripple effect.

-"The consumerization of enterprise mobility -- most visibly manifested by the BYOD trend -- has now moved on to the front," said Philippe Winthrop, mobility analyst and founder of the Enterprise Mobility Forum.
-"Organizations are now quickly recognizing the and value of providing mobile applications to both their employees and their customers.
+"The consumerization of enterprise mobility -- most visibly manifested by the BYOD trend -- has now moved on to the application front," said Philippe Winthrop, mobility analyst and founder of the Enterprise Mobility Forum.
+"Organizations are now quickly recognizing the power and value of providing mobile applications to both their employees and their customers.
 Despite this, many companies are still faced with the challenge of striking the balance between maintaining and control for IT, while preserving the user-experience of the device for the employee."